SCHMIDT: When to prune

-Even though I do my best to offer annual horticulture and tree care workshops, it seems that with the arrival of spring a common question that arises is when should I prune my (insert common name) tree?
-Well, to answer the question, pruning is best done when trees are dormant about now is still OK but there are some exceptions such as birch, elm, maple and walnut which are prone to “bleeding” or leaking sap if pruned before they are fully leafed out.
+With the arrival of spring a common question that arises is “when should I prune my (insert common name) tree?”
+Well, to answer the question, pruning is best done when trees are dormant given our later spring, about now is probably still OK but, there are some exceptions such as birch, elm, maple and walnut which are prone to “bleeding” or leaking sap if pruned before they are fully leafed out.
+This “bleeding” won’t hurt them but can attract pests and be alarming to homeowners.
 Also keep in mind that while spring is the best time to prune, the next best time is when you are in the mood or able to do it.
 The reason we recommend pruning in early spring before buds swell is because this enables the tree to naturally seal off pruning wounds most effectively and this time of year there are fewer pests to be attracted to and interfere with the healing of a pruning wound.
 Keep in mind that broken branches should be properly pruned as soon as they are noticed regardless of time of year.
 Don’t use pruning sealer, tar or paint on any tree cuts or wounds.
 A proper pruning cut doesn’t require sealer, and no amount of sealer can fix a bad pruning cut.
 One last bit of pruning advice to keep in mind is that proper pruning is essential in young trees to develop a tree with a strong structure and desirable form.
 Trees that receive the appropriate pruning measures while they are young will require less corrective pruning as they mature.

 The following are pruning recommendations for some common species: